- Animals: goats

 If native species are to be preserved, targeted grazing must be an option for landowners everywhere.
 This means business information must be shared and easily replicated to encourage others to provide a targeted grazing service in their area.
 By conducting a targeted grazing plan, examining the state-specific results, and tracking business information (startup/operating cost, client base identification, marketing information, and troubleshooting industry specific issues), this project will lay the foundation for a targeted grazing company that could be easily replicated by others.
 As a result of this project, farmers could offer grazing services for increased revenue, landowners would have an ecologically sound option for invasive plant eradication, and a platform for invasive plant education would be created.

-- Create a targeted grazing business model that can be easily-replicated in other areas using information gathered from clients and potential clients.
+- Determine if a targeted grazing business model can be easily-replicated in other areas using information gathered from clients and potential clients.

 - Conduct state-specific targeted grazing research at Bradford Woods, specifically monitoring the quanitity of invasive plant species both pre and post-grazing.